KevinAHM/fablevoice/README.md

 - Normal and Dark mode options

 ## Character Information
-- Automatic insertion of character names and images when hovering over their names in the chat
+- Automatic display of full character names and their avatars when hovering over their names in the chat

 # Installation
 The addon isn't yet in the official Chrome store, so you must use developer method of loading unpacked extensions